bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/43-Mark.md

 Jesus said to them, “Neither will I tell you by what authority I do these things.”

 # 12
 ^1^ He began to speak to them in parables.
 “A man planted a vineyard, put a hedge around it, dug a pit for the wine press, built a tower, rented it out to a farmer, and went into another country. ^2^ When it was time, he sent a servant to the farmer to get from the farmer his share of the fruit of the vineyard. ^3^ They took him, beat him, and sent him away empty. ^4^ Again, he sent another servant to them; and they threw stones at him, wounded him in the head, and sent him away shamefully treated. ^5^ Again he sent another, and they killed him, and many others, beating some, and killing some. ^6^ Therefore still having one, his beloved son, he sent him last to them, saying, ‘They will respect my son.’ ^7^ But those farmers said amongst themselves, ‘This is the heir.
 Come, let’s kill him, and the inheritance will be ours.’ ^8^ They took him, killed him, and cast him out of the vineyard. ^9^ What therefore will the lord of the vineyard do?
 He will come and destroy the farmers, and will give the vineyard to others. ^10^ Haven’t you even read this Scripture: ‘The stone which the builders rejected was made the head of the corner. ^11^ This was from the Lord.
-It is marvellous in our eyes’?”^*^
+It is marvellous in our eyes’?”^^
 ^[12:11 Psalm 118:22-23]

 ^12^ They tried to seize him, but they feared the multitude; for they perceived that he spoke the parable against them.
 They left him and went away. ^13^ They sent some of the Pharisees and the Herodians to him, that they might trap him with words. ^14^ When they had come, they asked him, “Teacher, we know that you are honest, and don’t defer to anyone; for you aren’t partial to anyone, but truly teach the way of God.
 Is it lawful to pay taxes to Caesar, or not? ^15^ Shall we give, or shall we not give?”